florimondmanca/www/content/articles/2018/07/a-practical-usage-of-chainmap-in-python.md

 To be honest, ChainMap is one of those Python features that you can probably afford to ignore.

 There are also alternatives to using ChainMap.
-For example, using an update-loop — i.e. creating a dict and `.update()`-ing it with your dictionnaries — may do the trick.
+For example, using an update-loop — i.e. creating a dict and `.update()`-ing it with your dictionaries — may do the trick.
 But this only works if you don't need to keep track of the origin of the items, as was the case in our multi-source CLI configuration example.

 **However, ChainMap can make your life much easier and your code much more elegant when you know it exists.**

 In fact, the very first time I used ChainMap was just a week ago.
 Why not before?
 I simply never had the use.

-I used it because I needed to frequently compute a subset of a dictionnary (based on an attribute of the value), which was costly.
+I used it because I needed to frequently compute a subset of a dictionary (based on an attribute of the value), which was costly.
 I instead needed to achieve **constant-time lookups** to meet performance requirements.

-I decided to split the dictionnary into two distinct dicts and perform the branching at insert time.
+I decided to split the dictionary into two distinct dicts and perform the branching at insert time.
 I then used ChainMap to group these two dicts together.
-This way, I could keep the initial view on the single dictionnary — but also lookup each separate dictionnary in constant time!
+This way, I could keep the initial view on the single dictionary — but also lookup each separate dictionary in constant time!

 ---